 Most kinds of real estate may be donated to the causes you care about.

-A smiling woman.
+A woman next to a merry-go-round ride.
 Links to Closely Held Business Stock

 Closely Held Business Stock